riscvarchive/risc-v-getting-started-guide/source/linux-qemu.rst

     git clone https://github.com/torvalds/linux
     git clone https://git.busybox.net/busybox

 You will also need to install a RISC-V toolchain.
-It is recomendded to install a toolchain from your distro.
+It is recommended to install a toolchain from your distribution.
-This can be done by using your distro's installed (apt, dnf, pacman or something similar) and searching for riscv64 and installing gcc.
+This can be done by using your distribution's package manager (apt, dnf, pacman or something similar) to search for riscv64 and install gcc.
 If that doesn't work you can use a prebuilt toolchain from: https://toolchains.bootlin.com.

 ----------